rarepotato8de/3x3macropad/README.md

 ----

-This Macropad can be configurated to your favorite Layout and runs with QMK which allows you to do anything you want and display cool things on the OLED.
+This Macropad can be configurated to your needs and runs with QMK which allows you to do anything you want with it!

 ![Alt text](resources/title.png)